MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 ### Backpressure

 What happens when the source is producing the data at a faster rate than the subscriber can handle?
 The subscriber can get overwhelmed with data and can lead to out of memory errors.
 The subscriber needs a way to communicate back to the publisher to slow down when it can't keep up.
 By default, when you `subscribe()` to a `Flux` as shown in the example above, the subscriber is requesting an unbounded stream of data indicating to the publisher to send the data as quickly as possible.
-This behavior is not always desirable, and the subscriber may have to control the rate of publishing.
-This is known as "backpressure" - with the subscriber taking control of the flow of data elements.
+This behavior isn't always desirable, and the subscriber may have to control the rate of publishing through "backpressure".
+With backpressure the subscriber takes control of the flow of data elements.
 A subscriber will request a limited number of data elements that they can handle.
 Once the subscriber has completed processing these elements, the subscriber can request more.
 By using backpressure, a push-model for data transfer can be transformed to a push-pull model.

 Here's an example of how you can control the rate at which events are received by the Event Hubs consumer: